If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 For example, having an easy navigation so customers can find exactly what they’re looking for quickly so they’ll be much more likely to make a purchase.

-Of course, you aren’t limited solely to the templates suggested by website builders for clothing or fashion specifically.
+Of course, you aren’t limited solely to the templates suggested by online store builders for clothing or fashion specifically.
 You’re free to choose from any of the hundreds of options they each have.

 To really personalize your online clothing store, you need to customize your template.
 Don’t worry, this is super easy to do and doesn’t require you to know how to code at all!